jradigan17/tinyapp/README.md

 ---
 ## Extra Features...
 - Hide menu bar if not logged in
+- Restricted access page if not logged in to the tiny URL
 - Incorrect password or username sends error to user
 - Trying to create duplicate accounts sends error to user
-- User profile & extended registration page with client & server side validation
+- User profile & extended registration page with client & server side validation and ability to edit, change, or delete user profile
 - Delete account which also deletes user's URLs
 - Custom logo
 - Restricted access page if users try to edit or delete other's tiny URLs
 - Tiny URLs cannot be created with invalid URLs
+- Page not found if tiny URL does not exist or page does not exist
+- Server log & TinyApp log options - you can include or exclude either
+- Rotating server log - save and create new log every 30 minutes or as set my user on server side
+- Tiny URL will not be created if invalid URL provided
 - _Stretch_: put & delete methods
 - _Stretch_: shows total clicks on a tiny URL (in edit page)
 - _Stretch_: shows unique clicks on a tiny URL (in edit page)